MattCSmith/Project-365/README.md

 ## Day 111
 #### **Project:** Challenged.Dev - Next.js Frontend
 Today I started working on the challenge template page.
 I am hopeful I can create a unified template each challenge can share.

+## Day 112
+#### **Project:** Challenged.Dev - Next.js Frontend
+Today I started work on dynamic routing, using getStaticPaths to generate the routes/paths for each challenge entry in Contentful.
+This took a little experimenting to get working, but got it working in the end.